Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Full tank of gas in the car

 Always try to get all devices to use the same size battery.
 Items that use "D" batteries typically last longer than "AA".
 "C" batteries may be next to impossible to locate during a crisis.
 Keep sufficient spare batteries for each device.
 Use LED lanterns/lights, or fluorescent lanterns.
-They run much longer than incandescent lamps.

 Look for car chargers for NiMH batteries that plus into the lighter.
 Some can charge in as little as 15 minutes.
 Keep a cell phone charger for the car so you can charge your phone.
 Always keep a corded phone in your home.
 Most cordless phones don't operate without power (the base unit requires power).